bbauska/meta-html-css-in-depth/readme.md

 </p>
 <!-- ![](images/image026.png){width="6.0in" height="2.1801279527559054in"} -->

-Finally, there\'s the view ports metadata.
-The view port metadata is important when designing responsive web pages.
+Finally, there\'s the <i>view ports</i> metadata.
+The <i>view port</i> metadata is
+important when designing responsive web pages.
 Why you might ask.
 Because when a web pages is viewed on a phone or tablet, the device will by default attempt to render the web page as if it is being viewed on a desktop.
 This results in a poor browsing experience for the user.

-The solution is to define view ports metadata.
-There are many values available for view ports metadata.
+The solution is to define <i>view ports</i> metadata.

+There are many values available for <i>view ports</i> metadata.
 The most used value for the mobile experiences is to set the width to device dash with and the initial scale to 1.0, you can learn more about view ports in the additional reading.
 It\'s important to note that view port metadata does not solve all the issues with browsing websites on mobile devices.

 The other part of the solution is responsive web design.

 But we were talking about search engine optimization, right?
 View port metadata is important for the user experience and it\'s also important for search engine optimization.

 This is because many search engines now include websites mobile experience as a part of their ranking algorithms, there is more metadata that you can define on you web page to specifically improve its presence on social media.

 But that\'s for later modules.